DMEPOS Medicare Bond

 What is a Medicare Bond?A DMEPOS surety bond, which is also referred to as a Medicare bond, is a federal surety bond required by the Centers for Medicare Medicaid Services CMS.
-It is intended for suppliers of KWle medical equipment, prosthetics, orthotics, and supplies.
+This surety bond is intended for suppliers of KWle medical equipment, prosthetics, orthotics, and supplies.
 The purpose of the Medicare bond is to limit the number of Medicare billing fraud cases.
 Suppliers must post a special bond amount for each of their National Provider Identifier NPI practice locations.
 However, this must be done before receiving authorization to bill Medicare Medicaid services.
 For situations where the applicant has been involved in past legal actions such as convictions, loss of accreditation, or loss of Medicare billing privileges, then the surety bond limit will cost a higher amount.

 Types of DMEPOS BondsNow that you know a little background on DMEPOS bonds, we’ll now talk about the different types of DMEPOS bonds out there.
 There are two different types of DMEPOS bonds to consider: